Faster Randomized Methods for Orthogonality Constrained Problems: Introduction

-The underlying iterative methods we precondition are based on the framework of \emph{Riemannian optimization} \cite{AMS09,boumal2020intromanifolds}.
+The underlying iterative methods we precondition are based on the framework of \emph{Riemannian optimization} \cite{AMS09,boumal2022intromanifolds}.
 Riemannian optimization is well suited for problems with manifold constraints, e.g., under generalized orthogonality constraints \cite{EAS98}.
 It makes use of the Riemannian geometry components associated with the constraining manifolds, which in the case of Eq.~(\ref{eq:general_problem}) are products of generalized Stiefel manifolds. \emph{Riemannian Preconditioning}~\cite{MS16}, which is a technique for preconditioning Riemannian optimization algorithms based on carefully choosing the Riemannian metric is another component of our proposed method.
-By combining randomized preconditioning with Riemannian preconditioning we obtain faster methods for solving Eq.~(\ref{eq:general_problem}).
+By combining randomized preconditioning with Riemannian preconditioning we obtain randomized preconditioners and faster methods for solving Eq.~(\ref{eq:general_problem}).
+Specifically, we propose a constant randomized preconditioning scheme $\matX\mapsto\matM_{\matX}\coloneqq\matM$ that is an SPD matrix $\matM\in \R^{d\times d}$ which defines the Riemannian metric on $\stiefelB(p,d)$ (see Section \ref{sec:rand-precond}).

+\begin{remark} We note that our proposed preconditioner is based on the search space, as we assume that the main computational burden lies in forming $\matB_{i}$.
+Nevertheless, our method can be combined with the approach presented in~\cite{MS16}, i.e., also include the a cost function dependent component, which would make the preconditioner non-constant.
+We leave this for future work, and in particular one example of this kind of preconditioner can be found in \cite{mor2020solving}. \end{remark}